kents00/NprEevee/README.md

 `Add NPR Shader` Adds NPR material in your materials properties

-( Note : This is not an automatically adds to your materials properties just do it manually )
+( Note : Not automatically adds to your materials properties just do it manually )

 `Add Outline` Adds Outline Material and solidfy modifier to your mesh